replicatedhq/helm-charts/charts/replicated-library/README.md

   version: 0.11.0
 ```

-You can see an example of this library chart in use [here](https://github.com/replicatedhq/replicated-starter-helm/tree/replicated-library-chart)
+You can see a full example of this library chart in use [here](https://github.com/replicatedhq/replicated-starter-helm/tree/replicated-library-chart)

 ## Features